DEADLINE: By July 31, 2020 (midnight) No exceptions. Any application received after the deadline will not be considered.

 ABOUT MONTEREY COUNTY GIVES!

-MCGives! leverages the editorial and advertising support of Monterey County Weekly with a significant matching fund from our major partners, plus organization-generated challenge grants — all to stimulate broad donor support.
-A special print edition in early November highlights each participating organization’s mission and successes, and their proposal for MCGives!.
-The campaign ultimately directs the Weekly’s readers and prospective donors to the MCGives! website featuring a simple commerce site that supports and encourages online donations.
+MCGives! leverages the editorial and advertising support of Monterey County Weekly, pro-rata matching funds from our major partners, and nonprofit organization-generated challenge gifts — all to stimulate broad donor support.
+A special print edition in the Weekly in early November highlights each participating organization’s mission and their ‘Big Idea’ proposal for MCGives!.
+The campaign directs the Weekly’s readers and donors to the MCGives! website that enables online donations.

-The campaign takes flight with a special Monterey County Gives! issue in the Weekly in mid-November, the same day the website goes live.
+The campaign takes flight with a special Monterey County Gives! issue in the Weekly on November 12, the same day the website goes live.
 The MCGives! campaign runs through midnight December 31.

-As with last year’s campaign, the Monterey County Gives! generates a matching fund to encourage more giving, this year expected to be more than $350,000.
-Each nonprofit will receive their prorated share of the match based on total funds earmarked for your group by the donors.
-We provide the prorated match on the first $75,000 your organization raises in MCGives!, to ensure the overall match fund is shared most equitably among all participating nonprofits (for every dollar raised during our campaign last year, the match was approximately 12% for participating organizations).
+Monterey County Gives! generates a matching fund to encourage more giving.
+Each nonprofit will receive their prorated share of the match based on the first $75,000 your organization raises in MCGives!, to ensure the overall match fund is shared most equitably among all participating nonprofits.
+Last year the match was 12.62%.

 $2,500 Ingenuity Grant

 This grant is awarded to one nonprofit that demonstrates ingenuity and creativity through their approach in resolving their sector’s challenges.

 This award will be given to the nonprofit that generates the most donors during MCGives!

 $1,000 Most Young Donors Award (from 18-35 Year Olds)